pnp/pnpjs/packages/common/docs/util.md

 // use from Util static class
 console.log(Util.getRandomString(10));

-// use from individual method imported console.log(getRandomString(10));
+// use from individual;y imported method
+console.log(getRandomString(10));
 ```